 Mental health of deaf people with intellectual disabilities

-In providing support and care for individuals who are deaf and have an intellectual disability various aspects have to be taken into account in order to guarantee their human rights in communication and social participation.
+When providing support and care for individuals who are deaf and have an intellectual disability, various aspects have to be taken into account in order to guarantee their human rights in communication and social participation.
 A model of a therapeutic community, established to meet the specific needs of the target group is presented.